Acetaldehyde: Uses

 China is the largest consumer of acetaldehyde in the world, accounting for almost half of global consumption in 2012.
 Major use has been the production of acetic acid.
 Other uses such as pyridines and pentaerythritol are expected to grow faster than acetic acid, but the volumes are not large enough to offset the decline in acetic acid.
 As a consequence, overall acetaldehyde consumption in China may grow slightly at 1.6% per year through 2018.
 Western Europe is the second-largest consumer of acetaldehyde worldwide, accounting for 20% of world consumption in 2012.
 As with China, the Western European acetaldehyde market is expected to increase only very slightly at 1% per year during 2012–2018.
-However, Japan could emerge as a potential consumer for acetaldehyde in next five years due to newfound use in commercial production of butadiene.
+However, Japan could emerge as a potential consumer for acetaldehyde in the next five years due to newfound use in commercial production of butadiene.
 The supply of butadiene has been volatile in Japan and the rest of Asia.
 This should provide the much needed boost to the flat market, as of 2013.